ktmeaton/NCBImeta/README.md

 ## Up-Coming Features
+Consider switching from minidom to lxml for XPath and XLST functionality.
 Joining all tables into one super-database.
 Database join with EnteroBase metadata.

 PubMed Table